Objects

 Dreaming About an Overflowing Plane: Meaning, Psychology & Symbolism

-Dreaming of an overflowing plane may reflect feelings of overwhelm or the need for release in your waking life.
+Dreaming of an overflowing plane may reflect feelings of emotional overload or a fear of losing control.

 Written by: DreamMeaning Editorial Team